Seeking Canadian designers and cool international brands in Toronto? Update your closet at these top menswear shops.

 Menswear in Toronto is a buzzing space.
-From fashion shows to homegrown designers, the Toronto men’s fashion industry is bigger and more stylish than ever.
-Enjoy this guide to finding stylish men’s clothing in Toronto, including suits, shoes, casual wear and accessories.
+From fashion shows to Toronto and Canadian designers, our men’s fashion industry is bigger and more stylish than ever.
+Enjoy this guide to finding the best men’s clothing in Toronto, including suits, shoes, casual wear and accessories at some of the best indie stores in Toronto.

 Untitled&Co